How to Discipline Your Sleep Routine in 5 Easy Steps

 Finding your WHY is going to require you to dig deep.
 Yes, that means you have to connect to your emotions.
 It’s similar to when you desire a woman or a man; there is something visceral going on underneath that makes you want that person.
 You’ve got to tap into that energy and put words to it.

-When the journey gets tough and you want to binge on your next Netflix series, having a clear understanding of your WHY to refer back to will keep you on track with your sleep discipline mission.
+When the journey gets tough, and you want to binge on your next Netflix series, clearly understanding your WHY to refer back to will keep you on track with your sleep discipline mission.

-Start by asking yourself, why do you want to discipline your sleep schedule?
+Quick Action: Start by asking yourself why you want to discipline your sleep schedule.
 When you come up with your answer, then ask yourself why again.
 Do this five to ten times until you hit an emotional nerve.
 When you’ve come up with your WHY, write it down and keep it somewhere you can refer back to when times get tough.

 2. Write Down Your Sleep Goals